Xe/gopreload/README.md

 ## Pluginizer

-`pliginizer` is a bit of glue that makes it easier to turn underscore imports imto plugins:
+`pluginizer` is a bit of glue that makes it easier to turn underscore imports imto plugins:

 ```console